 4.3.
 Strong branding

 Illustrations are great for creating strong, memorable branding.
-You’ve got freedom to create something that represents your business and control over things like style, color, form.
-This allows to grow a consistent presence to emphasize your brand, and the flexibility of usage of illustrations means that the same images can be repeated and adapted for many situations.
+You’ve got the freedom to create something that represents your business and control over things like style, color, and form.
+This allows you to grow a consistent presence to emphasize your brand, and the flexibility of usage of illustrations means that the same images can be repeated and adapted for many situations.